Brown Mogotsi: Parliamentary testimony and differing accounts

 Senior police officials have given conflicting accounts before parliamentary and commission processes about the nature and depth of their contacts with Mogotsi.

 Shadrack Sibiya, the suspended Deputy National Commissioner for Crime Detection, told Parliament's ad-hoc committee that he knows Mogotsi and Vusimuzi “Cat” Matlala and described limited face-to-face encounters (for example, at an ANC January 8 event), while seeking to distance himself from any improper relationship.
-Sibiya said he met Mogotsi a small number of times and described interactions that he characterised as non-personal and professional.
+Sibiya said he met Mogotsi a small number of times and described interactions that he characterized as non-personal and professional.

 At the same time Sibiya denied acting on behalf of others in the matters alleged and cast doubt on the authenticity of some WhatsApp messages relied on by other witnesses; he told committee members he had met Mogotsi only a few times and rejected assertions that he had been part of conspiratorial meetings.

 Sibiya also said that when Mogotsi raised concerns about Crime Intelligence following him, Sibiya alerted the National Commissioner and used the information to his advantage for personal safety, an account reported as reflecting the complicated operational and personal interactions between civilians offering information and police officials.

+Arrest

+On 15 May 2026, Mogotsi was arrested for defeating the ends of justice, stemming from a November 2025 shooting that he allegedly staged in Vosloorus and later reported as an attempted assassination on his life.